 Image processing: Grooper enhances document images to the point that they look better than the original.
 Our document scanning process produces crisp, clean, and perfect reproductions.

-OCR: Extracting accurate information from documents requires near-perfect OCR.
+OCR: Extracting accurate information from documents requires near-perfect OCR technology.
 Because Grooper reads documents like a human, we accurately capture text that is split up by columns, spread throughout tables, inside pictures or stamps, or improperly aligned on the page.

 Grooper Feature - How to Deal with Sticky Notes During Document Scanning: